A.L.M.T. Corp.

 Easy workability

-Molybdenum, which has relatively easy workability among high melting point metals, can be applied for complex shapes such as boxes and meshes.
+Molybdenum, which has relatively easy workability among high-melting-point metals, can be fabricated into complex shapes such as boxes and meshes.

 Molybdenum physical properties